Why did I train to be a counsellor?

-Following many years in paid and voluntary roles helping people to feel better about themselves, connected with their community, and the natural world I trained to be a counsellor.
-During my own experiences of being a client I learnt (and continue to learn) that I really value being listened to.
-Counselling helps me to work out who I am, how to be kind to myself, and how I want to live my life.
-I want to offer the same opportunity to others.
+Following many years in paid and voluntary roles helping people to feel better about themselves, and more connected with their community and the natural world, I trained to be a counsellor.
+During my own experience of counselling I learnt how to be kind to myself, and how I want to live my life.
+I hope to offer the same opportunity to others.

-I am a trauma informed therapist with an interest in how the mind and body hold trauma.
-If you have experienced trauma we will take a paced approach to the work, starting with understanding what helps you feel safe and stable in counselling, and in your life.
+I am a trauma informed counsellor with an interest in how the mind and body remember trauma.
+If you have experienced trauma, and wish to address this in counselling, we will take a paced approach to the work, starting with understanding what helps you to feel safe and stable.
+This is very important to avoid retraumatisation.
 There is never an expectation that you will talk about what happened to you, but once you feel safe enough, this may be something that you want to do.
-Some clients focus on how their trauma is impacting their lives now, this might involve exploring triggers and understanding the brains response to trauma.
+Some clients prefer to focus on how the trauma is impacting their lives now, this might involve exploring triggers and understanding the brain’s response to trauma, or finding ways of living meaningfully with the legacy of trauma.

 I am invested in being an ally to marginalised communities and am passionate about educating myself.
-My intention is to be anti-racist and anti-disrimination.
+My intention is to be anti-racist and anti-disriminatory, and you can see this reflected in my training and on my Facebook page.
+I will make reasonable adjustments to all clients with protected characteristics.

-Confidentiality is essential to the therapeutic relationship and I ensure this through GDPR compliant processing of your information.
+Confidentiality is essential to the therapeutic relationship and I ensure this through General Data Protection Regulation (GDPR) compliant processing of your information.

 I am accredited by the National Counselling and Psychotherapy Society, and work to their strict ethical standards and policies.